 The following article appeared in Crosscut on December 11, 2012.
-Although the society is not referenced in the article, it is the result of an initiative by the society’s board to designate the Coliseum a City of Seattle Landmark.
+Although the Society is not referenced in the article, it is the result of an initiative by the Society’s Board of Trustees to designate the Coliseum a City of Seattle Landmark.

 Only one truly amazing Seattle Center building remains to be designated a City Landmark.
 It is the Key Arena.
-Meeting all six of the city’s criteria for landmark status, the Coliseum, as it was previously known, deserves recognition and protection from demolition as the city builds a replacement for it in Sodo.
-As Clair Enlow wrote on October 24, 2012 in the Daily Journal of Commerce, “It is an architectural treasure and a landmark in every sense of the word, except legally.”
+Meeting all six of the city’s criteria for landmark status, the Coliseum — as it was previously known — deserves recognition and protection from demolition as the city builds a replacement for it in Sodo.
+As Clair Enlow wrote on October 24, 2012 in the The Daily Journal of Commerce, “It is an architectural treasure and a landmark in every sense of the word, except legally.”

 History of the Coliseum

 Built for the 1962 Seattle World’s Fair, this spectacular structure is one of our city’s most graceful modern buildings and an exceptional testimony to the quality of post-war American engineering.